Daryl Dixon: Season 2 − The Book of Carol

 Two weeks later, Daryl, having decided to stay at the Nest, trains Laurent in fighting the undead and clashes with Losang about his more violent ways compared to the Union of Hope's pacifism.
 After Genet's troops capture Fallou and Emile, Daryl leads a raid and rescues them, although Genet escapes before he can shoot her.
 Meanwhile, Carol searches for Daryl in America and finds a trail of evidence pointing her to France.
+Carol eventually tricks pilot Ash Patel into flying her to France to rescue Daryl.